ontoportal/documentation/docs/_steps/allegrograph_configuration.md

 Click on the `ontoportal` repository link.
 You should see some records in the repository: `Repository ontoportal — 890 statements`.

-### Create the `firstboot` File and Reboot the Appliance
+### Create the `firstboot` File and Reboot the Appliance <= IMPORTANT!!!

-This step is required in order to re-initialize the system for AllegroGraph backend.
+This is a very important step, which is required in order to re-initialize the system for AllegroGraph backend.

 ```
 [ontoportal@localhost deployment]$ touch /srv/ontoportal/firstboot